Pushpaka Vimana (1987 film): Plot

-An unemployed graduate living in a ramshackle lodge called Anand Bhavan dreams of riches.
-He tries to show off his meagre wealth in front of a roadside beggar but is humbled to discover the beggar has accumulated more money than him.
-Once as he is window shopping, he drops in an emporium where he meets a young woman trying on earrings.
-He suggests her earrings without she asking him to do so.
-Then he sees her again while waiting in line to apply for job vacancies.
-She mistakes the expensive car he is leaning against to be his, and he happily pretends she is right.
-He finds that she is wearing the earrings suggested by him.
+An unemployed graduate living in the ramshackle Anand Bhavan dreams of wealth.
+While trying to impress a roadside beggar with his meagre money, he is humbled to learn that the beggar has accumulated more.
+Window shopping leads him to an emporium, where he advises a young woman on earrings.
+He later encounters her while queuing for job vacancies; she mistakes the expensive car he is leaning against for his, and he allows her to believe it.
+He is pleased to see her wearing the earrings he recommended.

-One night, the graduate finds a drunk rich man unconscious by the roadside.
-Finding in his pocket, a key to a suite in the plush "Pushpak" hotel, the graduate kidnaps and imprisons the rich man in his room at Anand Bhavan, while he moves into the rich man's suite at Pushpak and takes over his lifestyle.
+One night, the graduate finds a wealthy man unconscious by the roadside.
+Discovering a key to a suite at the luxurious "Pushpak" hotel in the man's pocket, he kidnaps and imprisons him at Anand Bhavan, then assumes his identity and lifestyle at Pushpak.

-The rich man's wife has an extramarital affair with his friend, who hires a contract killer to kill the rich man without her knowledge.
-The friend hands over some money and only the suite number (no name) to the killer.
-The killer stakes out the rich man's suite at Pushpak and mistakes the graduate as his target.
-The graduate discovers the same young woman in a suite opposite his balcony in the same hotel.
+The rich man's wife is having an extramarital affair with his friend, who secretly hires a contract killer to murder him.
+Given only money and the suite number, the killer mistakes the graduate for his target.
+Meanwhile, the graduate discovers the young woman staying in the suite opposite his balcony.
 She is the daughter of a magician performing at the hotel.
-One day, at a buffet counter, she slaps him after mistaking him for pulling a prank on her.
-But she is ashamed of her deed when she discovers that the prank was done by a young boy.
-They mend ways while paying tribute at the funeral of the hotel owner, and then they spend time together and develop a romantic relationship.
+After she slaps him, mistakenly believing he has played a prank on her, they reconcile when she learns that a boy was responsible.
+They later grow closer while paying tribute at the hotel owner's funeral and begin a romantic relationship.